 Feed your children foods that contain vitamins and minerals to strengthen their teeth.

 Take your children to the dentist when all their baby teeth have come in or at age 2 or 3, whichever comes first.

 Bottle mouth; Bottle carries; Baby bottle tooth decay; Early childhood caries (ECC)

-Martin B, Baumhardt H, D'Alesio A, et al. Oral disorders.
-In: Zitelli, BJ, McIntire SC, Norwalk AJ.
-Atlas of Pediatric Diagnosis.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 20.
+Martin B, Baumhardt H, D'Alesio A, Woods K. Oral disorders.
+In: Zitelli BJ, McIntire SC, Norwalk AJ, eds.
+Zitelli and Davis' Atlas of Pediatric Diagnosis.
+7th ed.
+Philadelphia, PA: Elsevier; 2018:chap 21.